 At times being a befriender can be hard, but it can also be a real pleasure and it is certainly one of the most rewarding and worthwhile things I have been involved in.

-Sometimes people ask me wonderingly what we talk about when I visit a detainee at Yarl’s Wood.
+Sometimes people ask me what I talk about when visiting a detainee.

 It’s true that finding ways into a befriending relationship can be a problem, but hardly more so than beginning a conversation in many other social situations.
-Admittedly I have always found it hard when working through an interpreter, and occasionally when I sensed that the detainee had asked for a befriender more in the hope of small gifts than from a desire to converse.
-But mostly the women I have visited have been very happy to join in conversation and, eventually, to share their worries.
+Mostly the women have been very happy to join in conversation and, eventually, to share their worries.
 I say “join in” because after a few weeks at Yarl’s Wood even the sturdiest women become depressed by the combination of inactivity & uncertainty, so I do think it is up to the befriender to try out possible areas of conversation and see what seems to work.
 Often detainees talk freely about minor health problems like skin care and headaches and not sleeping (if that is minor!), even if they are more reticent about major health problems.
 And food is a matter of universal passion.

-But if detainees show any desire to tell me their story before they came to Yarl’s Wood, I am only too happy to listen, because each person’s story is different and fascinating and sheds new light both on contemporary African society and on our bizarre asylum system.
-I feel privileged to be in a position in which detainees have little incentive to lie to me.
-Whatever the reason, in most cases their stories seem to me to ring true.
+If detainees show any desire to tell me their story before they came to Yarl’s Wood, I am only too happy to listen, because each person’s story is different and fascinating.
 Often it is clear that the women in Yarl’s Wood have experienced a lot of arbitrary use of power by men in their home countries, so I try to make sure that in my situation, as a man visiting a woman, I am as consistent as possible, not promising more than I can deliver.
 I ring to ask if it’s convenient before I book a meeting.
-If she asks for Dove soap I try to get Dove soap, not something different.
+If she asks for Dove soap I try to get Dove soap, not something different!

 Often we, as befrienders, are the first people in this country that they have trusted enough to have been able to confide in, and who have listened without being judgmental or condemnatory.